1. What Is Spotfire?

 31. What is the use of Spotfire Analytics?

-Spotfire Analytics is a single platform that spans the spectrum from rapid ad-hoc analysis to building custom analytic applications, from analysing spreadsheet and database data to real-time and event-driven data, and from desktop-based data exploration to widely distributed web-based interactive dashboards.
+Spotfire Analytics is a single platform that spans the spectrum from rapid ad-hoc analysis to building custom analytic applications, from analyzing spreadsheet and database data to real-time and event-driven data, and from desktop-based data exploration to widely distributed web-based interactive dashboards.
 Incorporating powerful statistics, Spotfire is the most powerful analytic platform in the world, giving individuals and organizations an immediate information advantage over their competitors.

 33. What is the use of “No action Group”?

-You can group a set of related activities, with a common set of transitions into and out of the group.
+Answer: You can group a set of related activities, with a common set of transitions into and out of the group.
 If you do not wish for the activities in the group to repeat, specify the group action to be none.
-No action groups are primarily useful for specifying a single error transition out of the group so that if an un handled error occurs in the group, you only need one error transition instead of an error transition for each activity.
+No action groups are primarily useful for specifying a single error transition out of the group so that if an unhandled error occurs in the group, you only need one error transition instead of an error transition for each activity.
 This behavior is similar to a try…catch block in Java.

-34. What are known as Tibco transactions?
+34. What is known as Tibco transactions?

-Persistent in Enterprise Messaging Service (EMS) is storing messages on database or disk so that data can be retrieved at any point in time from the database or disk when consumers are available.
+Answer: Persistent in Enterprise Messaging Service (EMS) is storing messages on database or disk so that data can be retrieved at any point in time from the database or disk when consumers are available.

 When messages are not stored on database or disk, it is non-persistent in Enterprise Messaging Service.
 The messages remain in the EMS server until reaching their expiration limit.
-(Tibco Training Videos)

 36. What are the different modes of service invocation?

-Services can be invoked in several ways.
+Answer: Services can be invoked in several ways.

 A one-way operation is executed once and does not wait for a response.